You Are in Default on a Federal Loan

 All default resolution letters must be from the holder of the loan or from the Department of Education.
 Please call 1-800-621-3115 for assistance.

 Although you can regain eligibility for all federal financial aid funds by making satisfactory repayment arrangements, the loan is still in default.
-After you make more payments, the loan may be rehabilitated and it will no longer be in default.
+After you make more payments, the loan may be rehabilitated and it will not be in default anymore.